4C-multiphysics/website/pages/z03_publications.md

 permalink: publications.html
 ---

-These publications and research findings have been enabled through BACI:
+# Journal publications in which BACI has been used

 {% bibliography --file papers %}

-These PhD theses have been enabled through BACI:
+# PhD theses in which BACI has been used

 {% bibliography --file phdtheses %}